Elinor Florence, Author

 And I do mean precious.
 Owners of non-essential vehicles were allowed just 120 gallons of gas a year.
 Back then, when cars were more fuel-efficient, this was the estimated equivalent of 2,000 miles!
 This gas ration book is from the Ontario Archives.

-When gas rations took effect in Canada, some people simply put their cars in storage for the rest of the war.
-One of them was my grandfather Charlie Light, who walked two miles every day from his home on the edge of Battleford, Saskatchewan, to his job as postmaster at the Battleford Post Office.
+When fuel rations took effect in Canada, some people simply put their cars in storage for the rest of the war.
+One of them was my grandfather Charlie Light, who walked two miles every day from his home on the edge of Battleford, Saskatchewan, to his job as postmaster at the town post office.

 His wife and five children walked everywhere as well.
 I can’t help thinking how very healthy and fit they must have been!

 Here’s a photo of the car, with my grandfather and three children, taken in 1928.
-It was already quite old by today’s standards when he parked it in 1942, and even older when the war ended.
+It was already quite old when he parked it in 1942, and even older when the war ended.

 Walking was encouraged in a big way, and not for the sake of fitness.
 Here’s a poster from Britain urging people to use “shanks’ pony,” which is an old-fashioned term for walking.

-Here’s a poster from the American Legion, urging housewives to carry their groceries rather than driving them home.
+This poster from the American Legion urges housewives to carry their groceries rather than driving them home.
 As usual, the Americans were particularly good at creating some very artistic posters to deliver the message.

 In spite of their willingness to help the fighting men, it must have been a hardship for mothers with young children, or elderly people, to walk everywhere.